truongsonghiep/journey-to-the-west/chapter-066.md

 A mountain of rare grasses spreading their verdure.
 Dragons lie beneath the brooks;
 Tigers crouch by the cliffs.
-The birds sound as if they‟re talking;
+The birds sound as if they're talking;
 By people tame deer are walking.
 White cranes perch with clouds on old junipers;
 Facing the sun, blue and red phoenixes sing.